Do Dogs Get Nosebleeds: Bella’s Nasal Cancer

 - but most importantly (and, sadly, most commonly) a tumor.

-As Roxanne of Champion of My Heart puts is, “Assume all canine nose bleeds mean nasal cancer.”
+As Roxanne of Champion of My Heart puts it, “Assume all canine nose bleeds mean nasal cancer.”

 Bella’s problems started with severe head-shaking, which resulted in an aural hematoma.
 Coincidence?
-Perhaps, but Buddy’s case started exactly the same way.
+Perhaps, but Buddy’s case started precisely the same way.
 Aural hematomas most commonly happen because of allergies or ear infections.
-But perhaps an irritation is an irritation …?
+But maybe an irritation is an irritation …?

 Bella’s hematoma was treated only to return.
 No ear infection was found.

-A couple of months later, Bella woke everybody up by what appeared hyperventilating and choking.
+A couple of months later, Bella woke everybody up by what appeared to be hyperventilating and choking.
 It was assumed to be reverse sneezing.

 However, Bella’s bout of reverse sneezing ended with a bloody nose.

-Reverse sneezing is caused by an irritation to the throat, pharynx, or laryngeal area.
+Reverse sneezing is caused by an irritation of the throat, pharynx, or laryngeal area.